B of A Securities Maintains Brinker International (EAT) Underperform Recommendation

 As of April 24, 2023, the average one-year price target for Brinker International is 39.47.
 The forecasts range from a low of 29.29 to a high of $48.30.
-The average price target represents a decrease of 2.02% from its latest reported closing price of 40.28.
+The average price target represents an increase of 1.82% from its latest reported closing price of 38.76.

 See our leaderboard of companies with the largest price target upside.

-The projected annual revenue for Brinker International is 4,074MM, an increase of 2.45%.
+The projected annual revenue for Brinker International is 4,074MM, a decrease of 0.13%.
 The projected annual non-GAAP EPS is 2.60.

 What is the Fund Sentiment?